This page provides best practices for optimizing query performance in CockroachDB.

 To maximize transaction performance, you'll need to maximize the performance of a single range.
 To achieve this, you can apply multiple strategies:

-- Minimize the network distance between the replicas of a range, possibly using zone configs and partitioning.
+- Minimize the network distance between the replicas of a range, possibly using zone configs and partitioning, or the newer Multi-region SQL capabilities.

 - Use the fastest storage devices available.